tobac-project/tobac/doc/contributing.rst

 .. code::

    '''
-   calculate centre of gravity and mass forech individual tracked cell in the simulation
+   Calculates centre of gravity and mass for each individually tracked cell in the simulation.

     Parameters